lcc19941214/DownloadNeteaseMusic/README.md

 ## Options

-- `concurrency?: number` - Number of the songs when download in parallel
+- `concurrency?: number` - Number of the songs when download in parallel.
+Defaults to `5`.

 - `sourceFilename?: string` - File includes the source.
 See `source` for example.

-  *Notice: at least one of `sourceFilename` and `source` should be specified*
+  *Notice: at least one of `sourceFilename` and `source` should be specified.*

 - `source?: string` - Inline source.
 For example:
   ```plaintext